A Variational Approach to Local Asymptotic and Exponential Stabilization of Nonlinear Systems: Linear Openness and Related Properties of Nonlinear Mappings

 Variational analysis has achieved a complete characterization of linear openness and metric regularity (as well as the equivalent Lipschitz-like property of the inverses) for general set-valued mappings, with precise formulas for calculating the exact bounds of the corresponding moduli.
 This result is known in variational analysis and numerous applications as the co-derivative or Mordukhovich criterion for which the available proofs are based on variational/extremal principles of variational analysis; see \cite{mordukhovich1,mordukhovich3,rockafellar} and the references therein.
-In deriving the main results of the paper addressing smooth control systems, we use the following consequence of this criterion for $C^1$ mappings between finite-dimensional spaces and refer the reader to \cite[Theorem~1.57]{mordukhovich2} for an alternative device (in the general Banach space setting), where the proof of sufficiency is based on the Lyusternik-Graves iterative process.

-\begin{thrm} Let $f$ be of class $C^1$ in a neighborhood $\mcal{U} \times \mcal{V} \subseteq \R^\ell \times \R^n$ of the origin.
+In deriving the main results of the paper addressing smooth control systems, we use the following consequence of this criterion for $C^1$ mappings between finite-dimensional spaces and refer the reader to \cite[Theorem~1.57]{mordukhovich2} for an alternative device (in the general Banach space setting), where the proof of sufficiency is based on the Lyusternik-Graves iterative process. \begin{thm} Let $f$ be of class $C^1$ in a neighborhood $\mcal{U} \times \mcal{V} \subseteq \R^\ell \times \R^n$ of the origin.
 Then $f$ enjoys the equivalent linear openness and metric regularity properties around the origin if and only if the Jacobian $\restr{J_f}{(0,0)}$ is of full rank.
-Furthermore, the exact bounds of the linear openness and metric regularity of $f$ at the origin are precisely given by, respectively, \end{thrm}
+Furthermore, the exact bounds of the linear openness and metric regularity of $f$ at the origin are precisely given by, respectively,